|The Allens | A Tribute to Jamie Pease|

 Our friend Jamie Pease passed away peacefully last night after his 11 year battle with cancer.
 I am grateful that I was able to be with him during his final hours.
 In accordance with the Pease family tradition, there will be no service.

-The following is a collection of pictures and remembrances from various sources: Glenn Evans' archive of photos; DirtyWater.com, the Boston Rock and Roll Museum online; Dave Amato's archive of photos; The Raw's photos; and Tara Progin to name a few.
+The following is a collection of pictures and remembrances from various sources: John Curtis's archive, Glenn Evans's archive of photos, DirtyWater.com - the Boston Rock and Roll Museum online, Dave Amato's archive of photos, The Raw's photos, Tara Progin, Jim Hinckley, and Billy Claire.

 The Buck Story: as Remembered by Derek Blevins | 1998